3rd Annual Nonprofit OpCon:

 Director of Finance & Administration, Hunger Free America

 Director of Operations and Finance, IMPACCT Brooklyn

 2:40pm Implementing realistic governance solutions

 Good governance is and will remain a constant challenge facing organizational leaders and the nonprofit community.
 Focusing on best practices for executing realistic governance solutions is key to a nonprofit’s success.
-The session will discuss important governance topics including - revising the application process of board and/or committee members; orientation of new team members, strategic planning and learning tips for enacting good governance in your nonprofit.
+The session will discuss important governance topics including - revising the application process of board and/or committee members; orientation of new team members, employment laws and issues; strategic planning and learning tips for enacting good governance in your nonprofit.

 Chief Operating Officer, Youth Communication

 3:40pm Human Resource and Leadership Transition Challenges

 A change in leadership is a pivotal moment in the life of a nonprofit organization.
 Handled well, a successful leadership transition can strengthen and move an organization forward.
 With a carefully designed and managed transition process, the departure of an executive director is an opportunity for the organization to reflect on its mission and vision and to think creatively about its leadership needs.

 Retired CEO, Anderson Center for Autism (moderator)

 Managing Director of Search, Transition & Planning Services, Raffa, P.C.